buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.7.90 =
+* Bug: Courses - Fixed an issue where the member directory page displayed incorrect users when filtering by the Course option
+* Bug: Forums - Fixed a pagination issue for forum discussions
+* Bug: Members - Fixed an issue where deleting a user account from the app disrupted pagination on the members page
+* Bug: Translations - Fixed a bug causing “PHP Notice” in the debug log after WordPress 6.7 and 6.7.1 updates

 = 2.7.80 =
 * Bug: Core - Fixed color functionality and spacing issues in the WordPress Customizer when using a default theme
 * Bug: Profiles - Fixed an issue where adding or removing repeater fields in a repeater fieldset was not functioning correctly